Iced Pink Champagne Cookies

 - When substituting white champagne for pink, I recommend decorating the finished iced cookie with powdered sugar or shredded coconut.

-- Caution: never substitute cooking wine for the champagne, as cooking wine contains higher levels of sodium.
+Caution: never substitute cooking wine for champagne, as cooking wine contains higher levels of sodium.